Neural network spectral robustness under perturbations of the underlying graph: Introduction

-The adjacency matrix of such an oriented graph is a $2N \times 2N$ binary block matrix of the form: $\ds T= \left[ \right]$, where the blocks $S$ and $R$ have fixed edge density $\gamma$, while $A$ and $B$ have fixed edge densities $\alpha$ and $\beta$, respectively.
-We study the spectrum of eigenvalues of this matrix, with a particular focus on understanding how these eigenvalues are perturbed (a) when changing the density profile $(\alpha,\beta, \gamma)$ and (b) when changing only the edge distribution, while keeping densities fixed.
-We use a combination of analytical and numerical methods to understand the statistics (mean and standard deviation) of this adjacency spectrum.
+The adjacency matrix of such an oriented graph is a $2N \times 2N$ binary block matrix of the form: $\ds {\bf T}= \left[ \right]$, where the blocks ${\bf P}$ and ${\bf Q}$ have a fixed fraction $\gamma$ of $1$ versus $0$ entries (i.e., edge density), while ${\bf A}$ and ${\bf B}$ have densities $\alpha$ and $\beta$, respectively.
+Here, we study the sensitivity and robustness properties of the adjacency and Laplacian spectra for our specific class of oriented graphs.
+We focus in particular on understanding, for increasing size $N$, how the eigenvalues are perturbed (1) when changing the density profile $(\alpha,\beta, \gamma)$ and (2) when changing only the edge distribution, while keeping densities fixed.
+We use a combination of analytical and numerical methods to understand the distribution (mean and standard deviation) of each eigenvalue in the adjacency and Laplacian eigenspectrum.
+In a separate paper (briefly previewed in Section~\ref{application}), we investigate the connections between graph properties and the dynamics of a corresponding system of coupled node-oscillators.\\

-Our work is organized as follows.
-In Section \ref{cliques}, we focus on the particular case of two interconnected cliques, $\gamma=1$ (as used in our previous modeling work).
-In Section \ref{subgraphs}, we generalize the connectivity scheme to relax the requirement of full connectedness of the modules ($\gamma \leq 1$), and we analyze how the robustness of the spectrum changes under this relaxation.
-In Section \ref{discussion}, we put our results in the context of the existing work on eigenspectra of random graphs.
-We also discuss the possible significance of our results in learning and neural dynamics; as an example, we revisit an application previously worked out, in which different brain connectivity patterns reflected into different power law behavior of the neural signals, and translated into different types of emotional processing.
-We finally propose exploring the idea of overlaying nonlinear dynamics on this hard-wired structure, so that the nodes of the graph are coupled oscillators.\\